 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Optimizing drug therapy is an essential part of caring for an older person.
 The process of prescribing a medication is complex and includes: deciding that a drug is indicated, choosing the best drug, determining a dose and schedule appropriate for the patient's physiologic status, monitoring for effectiveness and toxicity, educating the patient about expected side effects, and indications for seeking consultation.

-Avoidable adverse drug events are the serious consequences of inappropriate drug prescribing.
-The possibility of an adverse drug event should always be borne in mind when evaluating an older adult individual; any new symptom should be considered drug-related until proven otherwise.
+Avoidable adverse drug events (ADEs) are the serious consequences of inappropriate drug prescribing.
+The possibility of an ADE should always be borne in mind when evaluating an older adult individual; any new symptom should be considered drug-related until proven otherwise.

 Prescribing for older patients presents unique challenges.
 Premarketing drug trials often exclude geriatric patients and approved doses may not be appropriate for older adults .
 Many medications need to be used with special caution because of age-related changes in pharmacokinetics (ie, absorption, distribution, metabolism, and excretion) and pharmacodynamics (the physiologic effects of the drug).

 Particular care must be taken in determining drug doses when prescribing for older adults.
 An increased volume of distribution may result from the proportional increase in body fat relative to skeletal muscle with aging.
 Decreased drug clearance may result from the natural decline in renal function with age, even in the absence of renal disease .
 Larger drug storage reservoirs and decreased clearance prolong drug half-lives and lead to increased plasma drug concentrations in older people.